shalldie/omr/README.md

-# railgun-plus
+# omr
-railgun plus, for navigation and selling moe.
+On my railgun , for navigation and selling moe.

 # being developed